self-actuated/actuated.com/posts/2023-09-05-firecracker-container-lab.md

 ## Wrapping up

-I was frustrated by the lack of a simple guide for tinkering with Firecracker, and so that's why I wrote this lab and and am keeping it up date.
+I was frustrated by the lack of a simple guide for tinkering with Firecracker, and so that's why I wrote this lab and am keeping it up to date.

 For production use, you could use a HTTP client to make the API requests to the UNIX socket, or an SDK, which abstracts away some of the complexity.
 There's an [official SDK for Go](https://github.com/firecracker-microvm/firecracker-go-sdk) and several [unofficial ones for Rust](https://lib.rs/crates/firec).
 If you look at the sample code for either, you'll see that they are doing the same things we did in the lab, so you should find it relatively easy to convert the lab to use an SDK instead.